mautic/user-documentation/docs/getting_started/switching_composer.rst

 .. vale on

 Until Mautic 4, you could download Mautic as a ZIP file and install it on any PHP server.
-However, many Users were running into installation and update errors, many of which caused considerable frustration and in some cases, significant business disruption.
+However, many users were running into installation and update errors, many of which caused considerable frustration and in some cases, significant business disruption.

-n addition, Mautic recently introduced the :ref:`Mautic Marketplace` which isn't compatible with this installation method.
+In addition, Mautic recently introduced the :ref:`Mautic Marketplace` which isn't compatible with this installation method.

 As a result of the reasons mentioned above, Composer becomes the default method for installing and updating Mautic starting with the release of Mautic 5.
 Read more in the :xref:`composer blog post`.